Skip to Content

 • Compliance with all institutional and departmental policies.

-• Participation in the teaching activities of the department, which may include clinical and didactic teaching for Pharmacy students, PGY 1 Pharmacy practice residents, medical students and residents, hospital personnel, and departmental staff.
+• Participation in the departmental process for teaching activities, which may include clinical and didactic teaching for pharmacy students, PGY 1 Pharmacy Practice residents, medical students and residents, hospital personnel, and departmental staff.

 • Active participation in the recruitment efforts of the department.